Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 Today, the difference is that the internet makes an enormous amount of information available that someone can use to manipulate you.
 Social media is especially risky because it makes it easier than ever for criminals to find out personal details about you.

 Here’s an example that our IT team handled that was directed toward one of our clients.
-The really scary part is that the x’ed-out password was a real password that the victim had used, which was stolen from a hacked website.
+The terrifying part is that the x’ed-out password was a real password that the victim had used, which was stolen from a hacked website.

 phishing example

 Many phishing attacks also manipulate victims by impersonating a trusted person or company.
 For example, around tax season, scam messages from criminals claiming to be the IRS are common because they know people are waiting for refunds and are more likely to fall for a fake bank transaction.
-In 2017, there was an extremely sneaky Google Docs phishing scam that sent messages from individuals’ real contacts and exploited a real Google page.
+In 2017, there was an incredibly sneaky Google Docs phishing scam that sent messages from individuals’ real contacts and exploited an actual Google page.

-Another type of social engineering scam to watch out for is CEO/Manager fraud.
-Using information publically available online, criminals find out details about the CEO or managers of a company.
+CEO or Manager Fraud Phishing, also known as Business Email Compromise (BEC), is a targeted phishing attack where cybercriminals impersonate a company’s CEO, manager, or other high-ranking officials.
+Using information that is publicly available online, criminals can find out details about the CEO or managers of a company.
 They use that information to craft targeted phishing messages to trick employees into making financial transfers or compromising company data.

 Criminals know that they can take advantage of employees’ natural desire to help a customer or please their boss.
 And it works.
-In 2019, the FBI reported a whopping 100% increase in the number of CEO scams, costing businesses over $26 billion in losses since 2016.
+In 2023, the FBI reported more than 21,000 CEO scams, resulting in a whopping $2.9 billion loss.

 Criminals know this and will continue to exploit unaware employees using phishing attacks and social engineering scams.
 The same IBM report revealed that data breaches caused by human error cost $128 per record to resolve.
 How many customer records do you have in your company database or email list?
 Paying $128 for each one can add up quickly.